The Secret Ingredient in this Chocolate Chip Cake

 Also, this recipe uses the Reverse Creaming Method of mixing.
 We use this method of mixing for many of our recipes because we find that it gives the cakes a slightly denser, velvety texture.

-- Recipe uses the Reverse Creaming Method
+This Chocolate Chip Cake uses the Reverse Creaming Method of Mixing

 - 2 3/4 cup (332 g) all purpose flour